inqi007/cs50/README.md

 2) Cash

 This is a program that calculates how many coins a customer is owed based on the change that is owed.
-For example, if a customer is owed 41cents, then the printed value will be 4 given 25cents + 10cents + 5cents + 1cent= 41cents.
+For example, if a customer is owed 41 cents, then the printed value will be 4 given 25 cents + 10 cents + 5 cents + 1 cent= 41 cents.
 We are only only to use 25, 10, 5 and 1 cents.

 3) Readability